Hofsós

 The pool at Hofsós, known in Icelandic as Sundlaugin á Hofsósi, is a spectacular infinity pool built into a hillside overlooking the Skagfjordur Fjord.

-Opened in 2010, the thermal pool was designed by the same architect as the Blue Lagoon near Reykjavik, who managed to combine the relaxation of Icelandic hot springs with the breathtaking views of the Skagfjordur Fjord and Drangey Island, in an outdoor setting.
+Opened in 2010, the thermal pool was designed by the same architect as the Blue Lagoon near Reykjavik, who managed to combine the relaxation of Icelandic hot springs with breathtaking views of the Skagfjordur Fjord and Drangey Island in an outdoor setting.

 Despite its popularity among tourists, the pool at Hofsós remains quiet and mostly frequented by the residents of Hofsós, which gives it a special charm compared to other busier hot springs in Iceland.